DigiScore/digiscore.github.io/pages/outputs.md

 ## Performances

+2024    *DigiScore Ensemble* full set performance at Cimarosa Conservatory in Avellino, Italy.
+June 2024

+2024    *Solaris* by Craig Vear and Fabrizio Poltronieri, full set performance at New College, Oxford - June 2024

 2024    *Solaris* by Craig Vear and Fabrizio Poltronieri, full set performance at Haslet Rooms, London - March 2024